rjuang/flstudio-arturia-keylab-mk2/README.md

 - Pressing "New pattern" when a punch in/punch out selection has been made will create a new pattern with the selection pasted in.
-- Long pressing UNDO will clear the current pattern.
 - Replace color red/green/blue entries with a single color scroller with simple presets of 4*4*4 colors where we permute R=range(0,255, 256/4), G=range(0,255, 256/4), and B=range(0,255, 256/4)